 V. CITIZEN REQUEST FOR EVALUATION OF MATERIALS

 Requests from the public to evaluate library materials deemed from an individual or group point of view to be questionable for any reason shall be presented to the Director in writing on a form obtainable from the Library.
-Only requests in writing shall be reviewed by the Library Advisory Board.
+Only requests in writing shall be reviewed by the Library Advisory Committee.
 The materials shall remain available to the public until a decision and recommendation to the Township Board is made.
-An Advisory Committee may be organized by the Director for the review of specific materials.
+A subcommittee may be organized by the Director for the review of specific materials.